 The Pritzker School of Medicine is one of few medical schools to be situated within a larger Division of the University—The Biological Sciences Division, under the leadership of Kenneth Polonsky, MD, Dean of the Division of Biological Sciences.

-All medical education across the continuum—undergraduate medical education (medical school), graduate medical education (internship, residency, and fellowship), continuing medical education (faculty), and simulation—is overseen by the Dean for Medical Education, Holly J. Humphrey, MD'83.
+All medical education across the continuum—undergraduate medical education (medical school), graduate medical education (internship, residency, and fellowship), continuing medical education (faculty), and simulation—is overseen by the Interim Dean for Medical Education, Halina Brukner, MD.

 The University of Chicago is committed to training future leaders who will contribute broadly to society.
 This commitment is reflected in the class composition which is highly diverse in racial and ethnic background, socioeconomic status, geographic origin, age, undergraduate and graduate college and field of study.